What are you looking for?

 • Don't close old and unused accounts rapidly in order to lower your available credit.
 It will raise your debt-to-credit limit which has a negative impact on your score.

 • Try to close accounts gradually over several months.
-Verify if the accounts closed are reported as "closed by consumer".
+Verify that the accounts closed are reported as "closed by consumer".

 Improve Your Credit History:

-You should not open several new accounts within a short period of time when your credit history is less than at least three years.
-Adding too many accounts in a short interval implies that you are not able to manage your credit properly.
+If your credit history is less than 3 years you should not open a lot of new accounts within a short period of time.
+Adding too many accounts within a short interval implies that you are not able to manage your credit properly.

 Manage new credit efficiently: